emlynrasta/the-way-out-fx/README.md

 # the-way-out-fx
-forex trading bot with onanda api
+forex trading bot with mt5 and python